mjpclab/go-http-file-server/README.md

     Specify default index file for directory.

 --global-restrict-access [<allowed-host> ...]
-    Restrict access from third party host for all url paths, by detecting request header `Referer` or `Origin`.
+    Restrict access from third-party host for all url paths, by detecting request header `Referer` or `Origin`.
     If the request header is empty, directory list page is still allowed to access.